uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 In this case however, we are simply interested in our map.
 Let's add the map to the canvas:

-* Go to the Layout tab, scroll down to 'Resize Layour to Content', click 'Resize layout'
+* Go to the Layout tab, scroll down to 'Resize Layout to Content', click 'Resize layout'
 * Before we export, let's turn off any layers we aren't using in QGIS to save space
 * Click the Refresh View button up the top
 * Now we are ready to export.